-The Company acquired the Aladdin prospect through 26 leases or options to lease and through staking 41 mining claims.
+The Company acquired the Aladdin prospect through 26 leases or options to lease and through staking 66 mining claims.
 This prospect is 60 miles north of the Company's Dewey Terrace prospect, discussed below, and consists of approximately 14,000 acres of mining leases in a historic uranium exploration/mining area along the northwest flank of the Black Hills Uplift.
-In this area, uranium mineralization has been encountered in the same sandstones that contain uranium deposits in Powertech's Dewey Burdock and Dewey Terrace Prospects along the southern flank of the Black Hills Uplift in South Dakota and Wyoming respectively.
+In this area, uranium mineralization has been encountered in the same sandstones that contain uranium deposits in Powertech's Dewey Burdock Project and Dewey Terrace Prospect along the southern flank of the Black Hills Uplift in South Dakota and Wyoming respectively.

-The Company has commenced exploration drilling based on receipt of an exploration permit from the Wyoming Department of Environmental Quality ("DEQ"), which authorizes the Company to proceed with an exploratory drilling program consisting of up to 60 rotary exploration drill holes to an average depth of approximately 500 feet to determine the economic viability of proceeding with further drilling.
+The Company received authorization to conduct an exploration program from the Wyoming Department of Environment Quality under an exploration drilling notification (No. 356 DN).
+This permit allowed the Company to conduct an exploratory drilling program consisting of up to 60 rotary exploration drill holes to an average depth of approximately 500 feet to determine the economic viability of proceeding with further drilling.

 Prior to commencing this drilling program, the Company acquired and evaluated the historic Teton Exploration database covering the area.
 The extensive database included drill hole maps, resource calculation sheets and 589 drill hole logs totaling 220,000 feet of drilling on the Aladdin property.
-Previous drilling from three key historical drill holes yielded 10 feet of $0.47\% U_3O_8$ , 6 feet of 0.695% of $U_3O_8$ and 6 feet of 0.504% of $U_3O_8$ .
+Previous drilling from three key historical drill holes yielded 10 feet of 0.47% U3O8, 6 feet of 0.695% of U3O8 and 6 feet of 0.504% of U3O8.